Building the Future: Women in Construction

 The large gender pay gap in construction is yet another challenge women face and can deter women from working in or progressing in the construction sector.
 Construction has a large gender pay gap partly due to the low numbers of women in the sector.

-The biggest construction companies are still struggling to close the gender pay gap, and not much has changed in the last 7 years.
-The average difference in hourly rate between men and women working in the biggest construction firms is just over 3 percentage points less today than it was in 2017-2018.
+The biggest construction companies are still struggling to close the gender pay gap, and not much has changed in the last 8 years.
+The pay gap deters women from long-term careers in construction and continues to reinforce systemic inequalities.

 Imbalance